riccardomarin/apero-23/content/talk/25-SkelDif/index.md

 draft: false
 event:  IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2025.
 event_url:
 excerpt: We propose a novel diffusion noise scheduler that takes into account the skeleton structure.
+Instead of assuming that every joint is an independent variable (isotropic), we use the kinematic tree to take into account the joints' interdependencies in the noise formulation (Nonisotropic).
+We apply this framework to the human motion prediction task, resulting in more diverse and realistic motion than previous works.
 featured: false
 layout: single
 links: